 Our resident legal consultant is Níall Tierney.
 Níall is an Intellectual Property attorney with over 25 years private practice and in-house experience gained in Ireland, the United Kingdom and Switzerland.

 Níall was called to the Bar of Ireland in July 1993 and subsequently qualified as an Irish Registered Trade Mark Attorney in 1994.
-He was registered as a Professional Representative of the European Union Intellectual Property Office on 2nd February 1996.
+He was registered as a Professional Representative of the European Union Intellectual Property Office in February 1996.

 Níall spent five years as an associate at a leading Intellectual Property law practice in Dublin, Ireland.
 He then moved to London in 1998, where worked in senior private practice roles for leading ‘magic’ and ‘silver circle’ full service law firms for 15 years.
 During his time in the United Kingdom, Níall qualified as a solicitor of the Supreme Court of England and Wales (no longer practising).
 He also became a United Kingdom Registered Trade Mark Attorney.

 In 2013, Níall moved to Switzerland, where worked in-house as a trademark advisor for one of the world’s largest broadcasting and media companies.

 Níall has extensive multi-jurisdictional legal experience in the clearance, protection, enforcement and exploitation of Soft IP rights, such as brands, trade marks, logos and designs.
 His other areas of expertise include Domain Name enforcement and ECD Notice and Takedowns; Trade Secrets and Confidential Information; Image Rights and Passing off.
 Níall also provides advice on the incorporation and management of Intellectual Property Holding companies located within Ireland.